Welcome to PayPal!

 - Take legal action against you.

-- Suspend your eligibility for Buyer Protection (including in retrospect);
+- Suspend your eligibility for PayPal's Buyer Protection program (including in retrospect);

 - Contact third parties and disclose details of the restricted activities in the manner set out in our Privacy Statement;

 - Request or update inaccurate information you provided us;

 - Request information or documents from you in order to verify your identity and/or with regard to the goods or services you provided based on a transaction;

 - If you’ve violated our Acceptable Use Policy, then you’re also responsible for damages to PayPal caused by your violation of this policy,

 - If you publish content on our website(s), or when using our services, which PayPal deems, in its sole discretion, in breach of law, statute, ordinance, and/or regulation, PayPal may take appropriate measures, including the deletion or removal of such this content.
 An example of such content is terrorist content.
 PayPal is not responsible for such contents published by its users which are the PayPal users’ responsibility solely.

 If you use your PayPal account primarily for the purposes of your trade, business, craft or profession and you violate the Acceptable Use Policy, then:

 - in addition to being subject to the above actions you will be liable to PayPal for the amount of PayPal's damages caused by your violation of the Acceptable Use Policy;